richard-medina/richard-medina.github.io/_pages/about.md

 -Bounded domains presenting heat thermostats and their qualitative effects on the equilibrium,

--PDEs involving the kinetic Fokker-Planck equation, the Boltzmann equation, the Landau equation and the Vlasov-Poisson system.
+-PDEs involving the kinetic Fokker-Planck equation, the Boltzmann equation, the Landau equation and the Vlasov-Poisson system of equations.

 I’m currently an ATER at the MIDO department, Université Paris Dauphine – PSL, seeking a postdoctoral position to continue my research on the mathematical problems arising from statistical physics and collaborate on interdisciplinary projects.